Annabel Croft

 Annabel Nicola Croft (born 12 July 1966) is a British former professional tennis player and current radio and television presenter.
 As a tennis player she won the WTA Tour event Virginia Slims of San Diego and represented Great Britain in the Fed Cup and the Wightman Cup.

 After retiring from tennis, she turned to television presenting, with such shows as Treasure Hunt and Interceptor.
 In 2005, she appeared in the ITV programme Celebrity Wrestling and went on to win it.
+In 2023 Croft was a contestant in BBC's Strictly Come Dancing and finished fourth.

-Most recently she has been a presenter for Eurosport, Sky Sports and the BBC.
+Most recently she has been a presenter and pundit for Eurosport, Sky Sports and the BBC.

+Early life

+Croft was born in Farnborough, Kent.
+Her father James was educated at the independent Sutton Valence School in Kent, becoming a chartered surveyor.
+He married her mother, Susan Templer of Higham, Kent, in June 1963.
+Her father worked for Richard Ellis, which is now CBRE Group.
+They lived in Bickley.

+She was coached by Derek Bone.

 Tennis career

-Croft was born in Farnborough, Kent.
 After winning the Wimbledon and Australian Open girls' tournaments in 1984, she won the Virginia Slims of San Diego tournament in 1985, beating Wendy Turnbull in the final in straight sets.
 In December 1985, she achieved a world ranking of 24.
 She played for Great Britain in the Fed Cup in 1985 and 1986, and in the Wightman Cup from 1983 to 1986.
 She continued to play through February 1988, but failed to reach another final.